IceLands-Team/i18n-Project/.github/README.md

 ___

 #### Information:
 - Basic functions provided by Triton.
-Run in Velocity(PotionMC's Proxy)
+Run in Velocity(IceLandsa's Proxy)
 - Supported translations: English (Default), Simplified Chinese
 #### How can I contribute to this project? :
 - Fork: First.
 Fork this [project](https://github.com/CatMoe/PotionMC_LANGE/fork) and submit your changes in your fork repository